itteco/iframely/README.md

 ### iframely.js: JavaScript client lib
 [iframely-js]: #iframely-js-javascript-client-lib

-Iframely includes the client wrapper over the API, so you don't need to spend time on it yourself.
+Iframely package includes the client wrapper over the API, so you don't need to spend time on it yourself.
-You may access it as `/static/js/iframely.js`.
+You may access it in `/static/js/iframely.js` folder.
 It provides calls to fetch data from `/iframely` API endpoint and render links.

 #### Add to your page

-Insert following lines in your page head:
+Insert similar lines in your page head (iframely.js requires jQuery and Underscore):

     <script type="text/javascript" src="//ajax.googleapis.com/ajax/libs/jquery/1.9.1/jquery.min.js"></script>
     <script type="text/javascript" src="//cdnjs.cloudflare.com/ajax/libs/underscore.js/1.4.4/underscore-min.js"></script>
-    <script type="text/javascript" src="https://raw.github.com/itteco/iframely/master/static/js/iframely.js"></script>
+    <script type="text/javascript" src="http://your.domain/r3/js/iframely.js"></script>

-You should copy `iframely.js` script file to your static dir and change path properly.
+Replace `your.domain` with your actual domain name.
+You may also copy `iframely.js` script file to your apps main domain and accordingly.

 To support proportional size iframes add following styles: